ShawnDriscoll/ShawnDriscoll/README.rst

 Some Hobbies:
 -------------

-* Huge fan of role-play gaming
+* Huge fan of roleplay gaming

   * Skyrim 2011